hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 *Step 3:*  Push the Docker image to the ECR

-*Step 4:* Create the EMR Serverless applications by using one of the following approaches
+*Step 4:* Create the EMR Serverless applications by using one of the following approaches:

 (a) Via the AWS command line (AWS CLI)